jucian0/posts/building-forms-in-reactjs.md

 Hello friends, today I will talk with you about forms in React, and tell you how was my first experience building form in React.

-My relation with React when was about forms was a love-hate relationship, and this happens because react doesn't say you how everything should works, other reason was because Angular has a powerful solution to build forms(Yeah I've worked with Angular before), and honestly I never found anything so good than reactive forms in React ecosystem.
+My relation with React when was about forms was a love-hate relationship, and this happens because react doesn't say you how everything should work, another reason was that Angular has a powerful solution to build forms(Yeah I've worked with Angular before), and honestly I never found anything so good than reactive forms in React ecosystem.

-But everything is changed when React team introduced Hooks API, after that the process to create form become very simple, after that I started to thinks if was really necessary to use a form library to implement forms in React.
-In this post I will show you a easy way to build forms without any form library, and in the end of this post you will decide if it's really necessary to use a form library, however regardless of your opinion I hope that you learn something in this post.
+But everything is changed when React team introduced Hooks API, after that the process to create forms become very simple, after that, I started to think if it was really necessary to use a form library to implement forms in React.
+In this post, I will show you an easy way to build forms without any form library, and at the end of this post you will decide if it's really necessary to use a form library, however, regardless of your opinion, I hope that you learn something in this post.
 Stay

-Let's start with the first example of how to implement a form without a form library, in this example I will explore a effective way to create advanced components form.
+Let's start with the first example of how to implement a form without a form library, in this example, I will explore an effective way to create advanced components form.

 ## Basic requirements?